 When the mode is set to chunks single chunks then MagicQ displays each chunk in turn.
-Each chunk must be separated by a
+Each chunk must be separated by a single underscore () character in the text string.
+Space characters are displayed normally.

-23.3.12 Manipulating bitmaps and text
+24.3.12 Manipulating bitmaps and text